-Everything’s the opposite of what we think.
+Everything’s opposite.
 Your nose runs while your feet smell.
 We park in the drive-way and drive on the park-way.
-We recite at a play, but have the play at the recital.
+We recite at a play, and play at the recital.
 We ship shipments by car and send cargo by ship.

 Opposite Day – Andrew Bird – The Mysterious Production of Eggs (4:31)